Technology has made it possible for you to get more done in less time. Are efficiency and productivity always good things?

 If only one app could do it all for you: email, scheduling meetings, maintaining files, the list goes on.
 Actually, the way you need to look at an app isn’t if the app can do it all for you, but if it can do it well!
 Sometimes, all you need is a little integration – and more apps are recognizing this need.

 - Basecamp has long been an industry darling for businesses: Collaborating, setting up projects, connecting team members, and offering a centralized location to chat about the projects but also a one-on-one privatized chat option for less public matters.
-Email communication and built-in customizable notifications are a great feature, too!
+Email communication and built-in customizable notifications are great features, too!

 - Slack is a far more economical option than Basecamp, but keep in mind that you get what you pay for.
 High on communication and organization, Slack is what most newer platforms were designed after.
 Slack is idolized by techies and creatives alike, but for freelancers and small business owners that have another focus, Slack may not be the best solution.

-- Asana is right there with Slack, offering the lower entry price point for a collaborative option, and even integrates with Slack if there is ever the need for both.
+- Asana is right there with Slack, offering a lower entry price point for a collaborative option, and even integrates with Slack if there is ever the need for both.

 Apps for Communication